gavaar/gavaar/README.md

 <!-- PSYCHOLOGY -->
 <details>
-<summary><h3>🧠&nbsp;Psychology&nbsp;🧠</h3></summary>
+<summary><span>🧠&nbsp;Psych</span></summary>
+The biggest problem with psychology for me was its career paths.
+From which the only one that caught my attention was Academic research, but I'm divorced from Academia now.
+That was a toxic relationship.

-Even though I did not enjoy the professional aspects of Psychology, I did really enjoy learning about behavioral sciences and all-things related to human behavior.
-Human consumer behavior and human biological impulses and it's effects on psychology and sociology are things that to this day catches my interest.
-Currently, I'm trying to summarize all I have learned (without citing or academic-related stuff) in a single place in which I can update what I find with the latest information on Human Behavior.
+I did really enjoy learning about behavioral sciences and all-things related to human behavior.
+Human consumer behavior and human biological impulses and it's effects on psychology and sociology are things that to this day catches my interest and was the basis for my dissertation to opt for a degree.

+Currently, I'm trying to summarize all I have learned (no citing or academic-related stuff) in a single place.
 </details>

 <!-- NUTRITION / FITNESS -->
 <details>
-<summary><h3>🏋️&nbsp;Nutrition / Fitness&nbsp;🏋️</h3></summary>
+<summary><span>🏋️&nbsp;Nutrition / Fitness</span></summary>
-This is another area in which I did not think I'd end up diving into.
-I started learning about this for the wrong purposes (trying to look better, etc).
-But down the road have learned a lot about nutrition, exercising, the ways muscles develop in different areas (energy / mechanical), and how eating one thing or another affects your ability to deliver in other very-unrelated areas.
-Glycemic index / Insulin response / Fasting, etc. As the day of this writing: I'm trying to live a life with a <a href="https://en.wikipedia.org/wiki/Low-carbohydrate_diet">low-carb diet</a> (it's not a 0-carb though), and a heavy focus on strength-training (meaning, focusing on harder rather than bigger muscles).
+This is another area in which I did not think I'd end up diving into... aaand here we are.

+I've used myself as my own control group.
+Have tried keto diets, low-carbs, no-sugar, no-coffee, full-coffee, clycemic index control, etc. I am somehow still alive.
+I'm also an idiot, don't learn about this stuff from me.

+Started learning about this to try to look good.
+It shifted into me trying to get my body to be as stoic as possible for the longest time possible.
+We're all gonna die anyways, so let's just maximize that time in here.

+Currently trying some type of [low-carb diet](https://en.wikipedia.org/wiki/Low-carbohydrate_diet) and focusing on strength training (akin to [powerlifting](https://en.wikipedia.org/wiki/Powerlifting) but not quite).
+Rather live strong than die weak.
 </details>

 <!-- GAMING -->
 <details>
-<summary><h3>🎮&nbsp;Gaming&nbsp;🎮</h3></summary>
+<summary><span>🎮&nbsp;Gaming</span></summary>
 I have played games since I have memory.
-This is all my dad's fault.
-Also, I do think games helped me develop my cognitive abilities so I think I will be gaming until I die.
-In this sense: at the time of this writing, you cand find me playing stuff like Stardew Valley, Dota2, Age of Empires IV, Elden Ring, and what not.
+This is all my dad's fault (I thank him for it).

+I attribute a lot of my cognitive abilities to video games, so I think I will be gaming until I die.
+Nonetheless, games that do not take you to any mental limit or are not enterntaining, are a waste of time (at least for me).

+Here's what I've been playing.
+Do judge me, I know:

 <p align="center">
     <a href="https://steamcommunity.com/id/oxspit/" target="_blank"><img src="https://steamcard.vercel.app/card/76561198046962759/en,badge,group" alt="76561198046962759"/></a>